 How Obesity Weighs on Your Body

-Obesity is one of the leading causes of preventable death in the U.S.
+Obesity is one leading cause of preventable death in America.

 As weight accumulates over time and your body mass index rises, your risk also rises for several health conditions.

 People who are obese are much more likely to develop the following:

 This sleep disorder causes you to periodically stop breathing during the night.
 Your air can be interrupted from just a few seconds to a couple minutes at a time.
 With hundreds of these pauses, your quality of sleep greatly decreases and you feel more tired when you’re awake.
 Left untreated, sleep apnea can cause stroke, weight gain, diabetes, heart attack, or high blood pressure.

 If you have type 2 diabetes, your body struggles to use insulin correctly.
 Typically, insulin transports sugar from the food you eat to your cells.
 Then your cells use the sugar for energy.
 When the insulin stops functioning properly due to type 2 diabetes though, your pancreas starts making extra insulin to meet your body’s needs.
 However, it can’t maintain the high demand and eventually your blood sugar levels get too high.
 This causes a lot of damage in your body and can lead to: kidney disease, coronary heart disease, blindness, stroke and death.